MattKevan/kevan.tv/_articles/plant-abstract-and-kactus-reviewed-version-control-for-design.md

 - Design
 - Sketch
 - Version Control
-lead: Developers have used version control systems like Git for years.
+description: Developers have used version control systems like Git for years.
 Lots of people can collaborate on a project, everyone has access to the latest version and mistakes can be rolled back.
 So why can't we use them for design?
 author: Matt Kevan